 When we arrived I also felt, that all people are looking wondering at me in my outfit.
 Later I saw, that not all guests were party dressed.
 Though they may have wondered, whom I am and what I have to do there, because I am not a part of the extended family.
 Neftali’s girlfriend were going to her sisters and other relatives and greeted them.
 She also introduced me.
 We were then sitting at a table with two of her sisters and respective families.
 We got a cream soup and after a while the main dish: Chicken breast with mashed potatoes and boiled carrot slices.
 There were tea spoons as well, though I thought, there may be a dessert as well, but we never got it.
 We had also some wine to celebrate the birthday lady.
 She became 60 years that day.
 I asked Neftali twice for her age, because I thought she looks older, but did not say that.
 We already left the party at 11:30pm, because Neftali’s girlfriend did not feel well.
 I have not had a chance to try to learn Zumba, even her father had promised to teach me.

 Well in my bedroom, I saw a cockroach in a corner of it.
 Fortunately there had been cockroaches in Neftali’s girlfriends parents house as well.
 They were already dead, but I was talking about them with Neftali and he told me, that he just kill them by stepping on them.
 Now I had to try that and I did put the cockroach down on the floor with one of my flip-flops.
 Then I actually managed to step on it.
 I was happy about that and I think I was able to do that, because it was not a very big one.
 Another problem was, that the air mattress was losing air every night.
-Anyway I won’t disturb my host at such a late hour and was sleeping on it anyway, but first I checked the room for more cockroaches, spiders and other insects.
+Anyway I won’t disturb my host at such a late hour and was sleeping on it as it was, but first I checked the room for more cockroaches, spiders and other insects.
 They were coming in the room by the open window during the day.
-Therefore I had killed two or three small spiders and the same amount of other insects.
+Therefore I had killed two or three small spiders and the same amount of other insects already.

 28th Oct 2018

 Neftali, his girlfriend and I were invited for breakfast of his parents, though I was expecting, that this would be done in her parent’s house, but Neftali drove to a Panoli restaurant.
 There are several in Morelia, I now learned.
 Her parents were looking tired and they were dressed in the same clothes like at the birthday party.
 Though, after breakfast, we were first driving to the parent’s house, where they changed and left the car, they were coming with.
 We were going all together to a lake in Los Azufres, named Laguna Larga, two or three hours drive away.
-There was a thermal spring very close to it, coming from the mountains.
+There was a thermal spring as well very close to it, coming from the mountains.

 The parents rented a row-boat for five people and the men were rowing.
 They had rented for an hour and used all of it, even we were going back and forth on that little lake, which was flowing.
 To row against the flow seemed to be really hard.
 We also took a walk to the thermal bath and spring, where we could see that the water is more hot than the temperature.
 By the way, in this area it was really chilly.
 I was lucky, who had taken my winter jacket with me.
 The temperature of the hot spring is +40° C. Afterwards we were to a rustic restaurant a little bit away from the lake and bath.
 They ordered a dish with beef meat and I with chicken.
 The chicken came in very small bites with fried onion, rice and beans and was very delicious, but I did not eat the beans.
 I did not have tortillas as well.
 I mostly cannot eat all of the dish, so the tortillas would make, that I had to leave of the chicken, which was not my intention.